 These plants were super rich with nutrients and minerals because of the high oxygen content of the air.
 These super plants produced the abundant food in massive quantities capable of feeding the dinosaurs for millions of years.
 These power-packed vegetation crops and massive dinosaurs met their extinction and were covered by ash.

 They decomposed for millions of years passing on their vitality of life to future generations through these ancient compost heaps.
 These decomposed bogs were compressed into nature’s most concentrated source of humic acids.

 Humate is the sum total of this ancient organic matter disassembled by nature’s brilliant decomposition and recycling processes, then highly refined by millions of species of beneficial soil-based microorganisms.
 Ultimately, microscopic plants such as yeast, algae, mold, fungi, etc., finish up the process.
 These tiny beneficial plants refine, purify, combine, and re-refine, until tons of once-living matter are converted to pounds and ounces.

 Yet miraculously, when all is said and done the end product is transformed into the world’s most complex and ultra-compact molecules.
 Even the nucleic acids (RNA and NDA) of the earlier life-forms remain intact.
 The molecules are ultra-condensed and highly functional, rolled up into tight little balls that are supercharged biochemical and phytochemical power plants, similar to storage batteries or fuel cells.As the plant and animal matter decomposes, peat is created first, then humate, lignite and, eventually, coal.

 There are various types of humates depending on geographic location, origin material, and degree of decomposition.
 There are not very many high quality sources of humate within Australia and New Zealand that contain good levels of carbon, humic and fulvic acids.
-This is why we, at Humate Solutions, have good quality control systems in place from our suppliers as well as minimum quality standards.
+Southern Humates sourced from Wyndham, Southland is found to be high in humic acid.